moloodbahar/GeoBERT/transfer-files.md

-How to download your files from a vm instance on google cloud on youe local machine: with google cloud sdk: go to the instance read this link: https://cloud.google.com/compute/docs/instances/transfer-files
+How to download your files from a vm instance on google cloud on youe local machine?

+with google cloud sdk:

+go to the instance
+read this link:
+https://cloud.google.com/compute/docs/instances/transfer-files